aolshevskiy/aolshevskiy.github.io/index.md

 Junior Software Engineer

-* **JumpTV.com front and backoffice** The system was based on old version of Drupal with some interesting optimizations(e.g. load lightweight version of Drupal stack for Ajax partials)

-  Technologies: PHP, Memcached, PostgreSQL, Drupal, SOAP

-  Our team incorporated new Web 2.0 subscription, geo targeted promotion and handful of other mission critical systems

-* **Several niche Magento-based online stores** Mostly html layouts adoption and plugin reconfiguration with some store specific backoffice functions

-  Technologies: PHP, MySQL, Magento

-  All stores launched and profited

 * **Boxed online poker solution(originating from and later transferred back to Viaden Media) front and back web interfaces**  CodeIgniter-based using XMLRPC for interactions with standalone engine written in Java

   Technologies: PHP, MySQL, CodeIgniter